Ennybukpo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace all characters A and c from input to Z and e respectively remove c and C from input reverse its input
+Replace all characters A and c from input to Z and e respectively remove c and C from input reverse its input display allusers and thier directories sorted by home